All Products

 Note

-• For example, if you set the fiscal year starts in April, then April 1, 2023 to March 31, 2024 is FY24.
-In this case, the calculation logic for year-over-year, quarter-over-quarter, and quarter-over-year comparisons differs from that of the Gregorian calendar year.
-For more information, see Period-over-period comparison.
+• For example, if you set the Fiscal Year Starts In to April, the period from April 1, 2023, to March 31, 2024, is considered fiscal year 2024 (FY24).
+The calculation logic for year-over-year and month-over-month comparisons will differ from the standard calendar year.
+For more information, see year-over-year and month-over-month comparison.

-• If the fiscal year starts in January: January 2024 to December 2024 is fiscal year 2024, FY24
+• If the fiscal year starts in January: January 2024 to December 2024 is fiscal year 2024 (FY24).

-• If the fiscal year starts in February: February 2024 to January 2025 is fiscal year 2025, FY25
+• If the fiscal year starts in February: February 2024 to January 2025 is fiscal year 2025 (FY25).

-• Week starts on
+• Week Starts On

 Note

-Synchronize only date fields.
+This feature is only available for date fields.

 Sort